-d) The role of that Governor:
+- d) The role of that Governor:

-- The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups may be more appropriate): - Areas that may be reported; - A comparison of test scores for looked after children as a discrete group, compared with the attainment and progress of other pupils; - The attendance of pupils as a discrete group, compared with other pupils: - The level of fixed term/permanent exclusions; and - Pupil destinations. - The named governor should be satisfied that the school's policies and procedure ensure that looked-after and previously looked after pupils have equal access to: - The national curriculum (if appropriate); - Public examinations (if appropriate); - Careers guidance;
+- The named governor will report to the Governing Body on an annual basis (unless it will be easy to identify individual children whereby work on behalf of all vulnerable groups may be more appropriate):

+- Areas that may be reported;

+- A comparison of test scores for CIC pupils as a discrete group, compared with the attainment and progress of other pupils;

+- The attendance of pupils as a discrete group, compared with other pupils;

+- The level of fixed term/permanent exclusions; and

+- Pupil destinations.

+- The named governor should be satisfied that the school's policies and procedure ensure that looked-after and previously looked after pupils have equal access to:

+- The national curriculum (if appropriate);

+- Public examinations (if appropriate);

+- Careers guidance;

 - Additional educational support;

 - Extra-curricular activities;

 - Work experience

-e) Responsibility for Looked After Children in School
+e) Responsibility for Children in Care (CIC) in School:

-It is important that all teaching staff who are in contact with the child or young person are aware that he/she is being looked after by the Local Authority.
+It is important that all teaching staff who are in contact with the child or young person are aware that he/she is being care for by the Local Authority.
 The responsibility for the transfer of this information should be that of the Head Teacher and/or the Designated Teacher for Looked After Children.

-It is appropriate for Learning Support Assistants to have knowledge that the young person is being looked-after only when they are directly involved in the teaching of the young person or the direct supervision of them during breaks and lunch times.
+It is appropriate for Learning Support Assistants to have knowledge that the young person is being cared for only when they are directly involved in the teaching of the young person or the direct supervision of them during breaks and lunch times.

 In the absence of the usual class teacher, some information regarding the child's circumstances should be shared with the teacher covering the class.
-The extent of this sharing should be determined by the Head Teacher or the Designated Teacher for Looked After Children.
+The extent of this sharing should be determined by the Head Teacher or the Designated Teacher for CIC.